 - ✓ Water is the required drink every day.
-Every student is required to bring water in the school-identified type containers. - ✓ All students are required to bring a reusable water bottle with a closed top (as identified by the school) to school each day for water consumption. - Drinking containers that support the learning environment should be non-distractible, nondisruptive, non-spillable, not easy to damage property, insulated, easy to transport, and non-breakable.
+Every student is required to bring water in the school-identified type containers. - ✓ All students are required to bring a reusable water bottle with a closed top to school each day for water consumption. - ✓ Drinking containers that support the learning environment should be non-distractible, nondisruptive, non-spillable, not easy to damage property, insulated, easy to transport, and non-breakable.